-A trust is a legal entity that you can put your money and assets into so that you can then pass it on to one or multiple beneficiaries, typically after your death.
+A trust is a legal entity that you can put your money and assets into so that you can eventually pass on to one or multiple beneficiaries, typically after you die.
 A family trust is any type of trust that you use to pass on assets to one or multiple family members.

 Anytime you talk about trusts, there are a few terms to make sure you understand:

 Trust document: The legal agreement with the details of the trust